-I have been sitting on this amazing crumble recipe for a year.
+I have been sitting on this amazing Healthy Peach Blueberry Crumble recipe for a year.

 It started as a random summer experiment to use up my ripe peaches and blueberries.